‘Teen Mom 2’ Star Javi Marroquin Covers Up His Matching Tattoo With Ex Briana DeJesus: Will She Cover Up Hers?

-Teen Mom 2 dad Javi Marroquin briefly dated cast member Briana DeJesus after his marriage to cast member Kailyn Lowry ended in divorce.
-Although his relationship with Briana was brief, the two decided to get matching couple tattoo’s while they were together.
+Teen Mom 2 dad Javi Marroquin briefly dated cast member Briana DeJesus after his marriage to Kailyn Lowry ended in divorce.
+Although his relationship with Briana was brief, the two decided to get matching couple tattoos while they were together.
 The two each got a chess piece, a king and a queen, both on the same area of their bodies.
 Recently, Javi removed his tattoo.

 Speaking to InTouch Weekly, Javi explained his reasoning for getting the tattoo covered up.